mattc41190/go-learn-go/udemy-course/README.md

 ## Introduction

 Welcome to `go-learn-go`/`udemy-course`.
-Here you will find a collection of GoLang projects that introduce newcomers to GoLang to basic langauge concepts.
+Here you will find a collection of GoLang projects that introduce newcomers to GoLang basic langauge concepts.

 ## Basic Instrcutions